Issues and Ideas

 Groundwater

-• Water resources are one of the best examples of public goods and yet they’ve been historically given over to private interests.
+• Water resources are one of the best examples of public goods, and yet they’ve been historically given over to private interests.
 Wisconsin’s Constitution establishes a public trust in water that state and local governments are charged with upholding.
+That legal obligation requires government to take the steps required to ensure that our shared water resources are not impaired.
 The County Executive must play a visible leadership role in moving us all forward on meaningful initiatives to ensure clean, safe drinking water is available to everyone.
+We have many opportunities to leverage programs like the Producer Led Watershed Groups and the Commercial Nitrogen Optimization Pilot Grant Program to work collaboratively with farmers to protect water while maintaining or improving farm profitability.

 Paid for by Friends of Eric Olson